ivanasaberon/uCampAcademia/Akademia.Docs/docs/modules.md

 News are significant informations that are authorized by the school and published within the school paper.

 ### Fees

+Academic fees are the amounts of expenses that is based on the schools programs and courses.The fees are charged on the students based on their enrolled programs.
+It includes admission fees, practical fees, exam fees, laboratory fees, Library fees, tuition fees and expenses from other materials that are provided by the school.

 ### Roles

+Roles are assigned labels given to the users that differntiates their function in a given system.
+Roles distinguishes what a user type can access and what actions they are limited to.